bfoley4/OOFinalProject/documentation.md

 * C#: Create a simpler version of complex languages.
 (C and C++)

 3. Is the language a reaction to a previous language or a replacement for another language?
-* Swift: Create a more simple and elgant way to develop apps for ios instead of using other languages (objective c).
+* Swift: Create a more simple and elegant way to develop apps for ios instead of using other languages (objective c).
 Encorparates multiple functions from other languages.
 * C#: Derived from C and C++

 ### Unique features of the language